Vipsy-123/Happy-vs-Sad-CNN-Image-Classifier/README.md

 ## Installation

 Install anaconda navigator for using Tensorflow:
-* You can refer to this [video](https://www.youtube.com/watch?v=Ejzubp-B83o&t=1165s) by Simplilearn to install tensorflow on Anaconda
+* You can refer to this [video](https://www.youtube.com/watch?v=Ejzubp-B83o&t=1165s) by Simplilearn to install Anaconda Navigator

 * Create a different environment on Anaconda :
 ```bash